• Home

 The Formal Case is the most common type of annulment case.
 It requires a full Tribunal judicial procedure to legally prove that no valid bond of marriage was ever formed between the parties.

 A formal case normally involves a union between two baptized persons (but can include a marriage between any two people, baptized or not).
-An annulment through the formal case proces/documents/2022/7/Formal%20Case%202022.pdfs is a declaration by a competent ecclesiastical tribunal that, in fact, the parties to a marriage never entered into a valid marriage due to flawed consent.
+An annulment through the formal case process is a declaration by a competent ecclesiastical tribunal that, in fact, the parties to a marriage never entered into a valid marriage due to flawed consent.
 If there is no true consent, there is no valid marriage.

 The evaluation of flawed or defective consent is centered upon the intentions and capacities of each of the parties to a marriage at the time of the exchange of vows.
 Someone who had flawed consent on the day of the marriage ceremony would not have effected a valid marital union.
 Before an annulment decision is made, a thorough investigation of the circumstances and events surrounding a marriage ceremony must be completed (the judicial trial).
 Both the Petitioner and Respondent are asked to give testimony.
 Knowledgeable witnesses must be contacted for their testimony.
 The specially-trained judge in a marriage case must carefully examine all of the testimony, and with moral certainty, decide a case.